Who must receive the Information Sheet?

 What counts as proof I served the Information Sheet before 31 May 2026?

-Strong evidence includes: timestamped email with PDF attachment and the tenant address in the thread, signed hand-delivery receipt, tracked post proof, or a dated WhatsApp message with the file attached plus your internal log.
+Strong evidence includes: timestamped email with PDF attachment and the tenant address in the thread, signed hand-delivery receipt, tracked post proof, or a dated SMS message with the file attached plus your internal log.
 The goal is to show who received what and when.

 Do I send the Information Sheet if the tenancy was only verbal before 1 May 2026?